ecmwf/earthkit-transforms/docs/index.rst

 working with climate and meteorology data.
-It is made of a sub-package called **earthkit-transforms.aggregate** which includes methods for aggregating data in time and space. **earthkit-transforms** has been designed following the philosphy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.
+It is made of a sub-package called **earthkit-transforms.aggregate** which includes methods for aggregating data in time and space. **earthkit-transforms** has been designed following the philosphy of earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.

 Getting started